kashmir96/osoappliance/content/posts/air-conditioning-options-for-apartments.md

 ---

 title: Air Conditioning Options For Apartments
 description: "Are you looking for air conditioning options for your apartment?
-Many apartments are not equipped with central air conditioning, s...scroll on and keep learning"
+Many apartments are not equipped with central air conditioning, s...keep going and find out"
 keywords: air
-publishDate: 45102
+publishDate: 6/25/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/37.webp
+ image: /img/heatpump/96.webp
- alt: 'effective heat pump purchase'
+ alt: 'effective heat pump shiny and new'

 ---